railsrumble/railsrumble.github.com/terms.markdown

 ### The Big Picture

-Rails Rumble, LLC ("Rails Rumble") operates the Rails Rumble competition and affiliated services.
+Rumble Technologies, LLC ("Rails Rumble") operates the Rails Rumble competition and affiliated services.
 This Terms of Use ("Terms") sets forth the conditions and terms under which users may access and use our resources and tools ("Services").
 To become a user ("User" and collectively, "Users"), you must read and accept all of the conditions and terms set forth in the Terms.
 If you do not agree to be bound by the conditions and terms of the Terms, you may not use or access the Services offered by this Site.
 Rails Rumble reserves the right to refuse or cancel Services without prior notice to any User for any or no reason.

 There is no charge to participate in the Rails Rumble, either as a participant, judge, or end user.
 You own any content or source code that you provide to the Service and are solely responsible for keeping it safe.